-Via SNP microarray technology, the Clinical Cytogenomics Laboratory offers whole genome copy number and zygosity analyses as well as deletion and duplication analysis of a targeted gene panel.
+Via chromosomal SNP microarray analysis (CMA) technology, the Clinical Genomics Laboratory offers whole genome copy number and zygosity analysis for both cancer and constitutional (germline) settings.

 We submit our variants to ClinVar!
 (Submissions can be reviewed here)

-Cytogenomic microarray analysis, also called chromosomal microarray analysis (CMA), detects chromosome deletions and duplications much smaller than what can be seen with traditional G-banded chromosome analysis (karyotyping) or fluorescence in situ hybridization (FISH).
+Chromosomal microarray analysis (CMA) detects chromosome deletions and duplications much smaller than what can be seen with traditional G-banded chromosome analysis (karyotyping) or fluorescence in situ hybridization (FISH).
 CMA detects large abnormalities in chromosome number, small duplications or amplifications, small deletions, and regions of copy number neutral absence of heterozygosity (AOH) due to uniparental disomy (UPD) or identity by descent and loss of heterozygosity (LOH) that happens with cancer.

-We currently offer two clinical cytogenomic microarray analysis services: Constitutional CMA and Neoplasia CMA.
+We currently offer two clinical chromosomal microarray analysis services: Constitutional CMA and Neoplasia CMA.

-CMA is also available through our laboratory for both constitutional and neoplasia research studies.
+CMA is also available to researchers through our laboratory for both constitutional and neoplasia samples.

-Our laboratory also offers a PCR-based test for deletions of the Y chromosome causing male infertility.
+For men with infertility, our laboratory offers a PCR-based test for deletions of the Y chromosome.

 The Laboratory Director and Laboratory Genetic Counselor are available for pre- and post-test consultation and interpretation.